The Advertising Standards Authority (ASA) is the UK’s advertising regulator. It makes sure the ads placed across UK media stick to the rules.

-The declared mission of the ASA is to make every UK advertisement, responsible, correct, targeted and, of course, accurate.
+The declared mission of the ASA is to make every UK advertisement responsible, correct, targeted and of course, accurate.

 The ASA responds to complaints and concerns from consumers competing for business and will take action to ban ads which are hurtful, offensive, irresponsible and/or misleading.
 That explained, the ASA monitor advertisements to ensure that all are following the rules the CAP sets.

 For over 50 years, the ASA have existed in one form or another and initially concentrated on broadcast advertising.
-Their remit was extended in 2011 and now includes claims made by companies on their own internet-based campaigns where those campaigns are websites or social media.
+Their remit was extended in 2011 and now includes claims made by companies on their own internet-based campaigns where those campaigns are using websites or social media.

 In a study in 2017, it revealed that the ASA resolved over 29,000 complaints relating to around 16,000 ads.
 In addition, they resolved 5,000 other cases as a result of their own observations.

 Despite claiming to be independent the ASA members represent the advertising industry, covering advertisers, media owners and agencies.
-Surprisingly they also offer their membership authoritative advice and guidance on how to create advertisement.
+Surprisingly they also offer their membership authoritative advice and guidance on how to create an advertisement.

 All adverts in the UK are under a ‘self-regulation’ or ‘co-regulation’ which means the work the ASA do is funded by the advertising industry.
 When considering the saying “he who pays the piper” their claims of independence might be slightly inaccurate or overly egging the pudding.

-The term Self/co-regulation converts to the fact that the advertising industry also writes the rules in CAP that they have to stick to.
+The term self/co-regulation converts to the fact that the advertising industry also writes the rules in CAP that they have to stick to.

 Note: - Non-broadcast advertising, including newspapers, posters, websites, social media, cinema, emails, leaflets, billboard, is covered by self-regulation.